Introduction to Godot vs Unity

 Godot vs Unity Game Engines detailed Comparison

-Thing about Godot is its considered as the underdog in game engines.
+The thing about Godot is it’s considered as the underdog in game engines.
 This is because it is powerful yet open source, meaning that the developer does not have to pay anything to use the tool.
-It is also older, and is geared mainly toward 2D game development.
+It is also older and is geared mainly toward 2D game development.
 However, it supports 3D but is not the best at 3D game development and rendering.
-Because of how long ago it was started, Godot, unlike newer game engines is suited for people with programming knowledge.
+Because of how long ago, it was started.
+Godot, unlike other game engines, is suited for people with programming knowledge.
 Every feature is accessible through code meaning that someone without coding knowledge cannot use it.
 However, among the coders, it is highly praised because of its well-arranged documentation and ease of coding.

-Godot is an open source C++ based game engine with a superior editor loved by many coders.
-And like all other open source software, Godot is constantly updated and fixing bugs by their online community.
+Godot is an open-source game engine with a superior editor loved by many coders.
+And like all other open-source software, Godot is constantly updated and fixing bugs by their online community.
 This means if you have a question, there is a community to help you out when you’re stuck.
 Godot is a great choice for 2D game development but also works with 3D games.
 What makes Godot great for beginners however is the large set of documents it provides which allow the beginner to easily learn and develop a simple game.

 Godot has a dedicated scripting language

 GDScript also includes visual scripting.
 Visual scripting is important when it comes to developers who are into artsy stuff.
-It makes coding much more intuitive and allows easy making of prototypes.
+It makes coding much more intuitive and allows the easy making of prototypes.
 However, it is important to note that a game should not be created only through visual scripting.
 Visual scripting tends to become more complex with large games.

 Supports multiple programming languages

 As we know by now, to use a game engine, you have to have some bit of coding knowledge.
 The problem comes in when you know a language that is not supported by your game engine.
 Godot ensures that whatever language you know is supported by it.
-It supports C++, C# and their own GDScript.
-Recently, they have been working on VisualScript which is a similar to Unreal’s Blueprint engine.
+It supports C++, C#, and its own GDScript.

 Supports both 2D and 3D development